The One Secret To Budget-Friendly Designer Fall Planters

 How To Plant An Easy Fall Planter

-First, I removed the plant in the back of the planter, a black pearl ornamental pepper.
-The beautiful berry-like peppers start red and turn black.
-I love how they contrast with the rust and yellow mums in the pot.
+To start, I removed the black pearl ornamental pepper from the back of the pre-made planter.
+These striking plants have berry-like peppers that begin red and turn black, creating a beautiful contrast against the rust and yellow mums in the arrangement.

-Then following the pattern of the pre-made planter, I added the red ornamental grass in the center of our black planter and the yellow mum to the right.
+Following the original design pattern, I added the red ornamental grass in the center and positioned the yellow mum to the right.

-I had coleus in a few pots, so I transplanted some of them to the fall planter too!
-And I used three little yellow pansies plants in this planter to give the container a pop of bright color!
+I had some coleus from my summer plantings, so I transplanted a few into the fall arrangement to enhance the look.
+Finally, I tucked in three little yellow pansies to give the planter a bright pop of color!

 Other Plants To Add To A Fall Planter